Vontei/notes/week06/06_lectures/angular-primer/README.md

 Using your information retrieval skills, define the following directives from the [Angular site](https://angularjs.org/):

 1. `ng-app`:
+-- when you have angular yo put the cdn on the page and it goes thorought th epage and renders the page based on it -- it initializes the
 1. `ng-model`:
+it binds the inputs to the model. it binds things to the dom and reverse as well .

-What does the `ng` prefix mean?
+What does the `ng` prefix mean? indicates an angular directive so that angular can read it .

 Also, in your own words, define:

 1. Two-way binding:
+synchronizing data between the model and view.
 1. Templates:
+used for embedding JA ANfular logic in your html files.

 Finally, what's with the double curly braces, `{{` `}}`, in the template?
+# {% %} ng repeat or a for loop

 ### Finished early?

 Define:

 1. `ng-repeat`:
+ for loops
 1. `ng-if`:
+logic if

 Read through the following basic intro - [AngularJS Introduction](http://www.w3schools.com/angular/angular_intro.asp)